awsdocs/amazon-sagemaker-developer-guide/doc_source/k-means-tuning.md

 ## Metrics Computed by the K\-Means Algorithm<a name="km-metrics"></a>

-The k\-means algorithm computes the following metrics dururing training\.
+The k\-means algorithm computes the following metrics during training\.
 When tuning a model, choose one of these metrics as the objective metric\.

 | Metric Name | Description | Optimization Direction |